Dolhasca

 Dolhasca ([dolˈhaska]) is a town in Suceava County, in the historical region of Western Moldavia, northeastern Romania.
-Dolhasca is the eighth largest urban settlement in the county, with a population of 9,792 inhabitants, according to the 2011 census.
+Dolhasca is the eighth largest urban settlement in the county, with a population of 11,007 inhabitants as of 2021.
 It was declared a town in 2004, along with seven other localities in Suceava County.
 The town administers seven villages, namely: Budeni, Gulia, Poiana, Poienari, Probota, Siliștea Nouă, and Valea Poienei.

 Despite being a town, Dolhasca looks like a rural settlement in many aspects, and the main occupation of the inhabitants is agriculture.
 The Probota Monastery, built in 1530 by the Moldavian ruler Petru Rareș, and located close to the town, is one of the Churches of Moldavia UNESCO World Heritage Site.
-Among Dolhasca's notable natives are comedian Alexandru Arșinel and neurosurgeon Constantin N. Arseni.

 Demographics

 In 2002, Dolhasca had a population of 11,009 inhabitants, 90% of which were Romanians and the rest Roma.
 At that time, it was one of the most populated rural localities in Suceava County.
+At the 2021 census, the town had a population of 11,007; of those, 81.07% were Romanians and 12,43% Roma.